-The gaussian fit of the $\Delta y_{\mathrm{HFPNS}}(i)$ distribution over all the data collection exhibits an excellent spatial resolution, with $\sigma_y^{\mathrm{HFPNS}} = 74$~nm.
+The gaussian fit of the $\Delta y_{\mathrm{HFPNS}}(i)$ distribution over all the data collection exhibits a strongly improved spatial resolution, with $\sigma_y^{\mathrm{HFPNS}} = 74$~nm.
 Compared to the dispersion of the standard ON-OFF signal $\Delta y_{\mathrm{standard}}(i)$ distribution, it corresponds to an improvement by a factor of 28.
-However, the resulting spatial resolution is about two times larger than the expected shot noise limited resolution.
+However, the resulting spatial resolution is still about two times larger than the expected shot-noise-limited resolution.